About English Country Dance

 Who can dance it?

 Almost anybody.
 In modern English country dancing, the principle step is the walking step.
 All dances are taught by a caller, who walks the dancers through the dance several times, then prompts as they dance to music.
-Austin’s twice-monthly dance starts with easy dances, and if you arrive at the very beginning of the evening, the caller will happily explain the basics and get you off to a good start.
-If you would prefer, Austin also has weekly or bi-weekly English country dance lessons.
-See Austin Area Dances for times and places.
+The evening begins with easy dances, and if you arrive at the very beginning of the dance, the caller will happily explain the basics and get you off to a good start.

 Do I need a costume?